danilolc/Tire/README.md

 ## Tiny Image Recoverer

-Stupidly check for a JPG image on a raw file.
+Stupidly check for JPG images on a raw file.
 It will search for the `0xFFD8` marker to start an image and the `0xFFD9` marker to end a image.